Back-end Engineering Articles

 => {:first=>1, :second=>2, :third=>3, :fourth=>4}

-• * First, we call the variable which has the hash assigned
+• - First we call the variable who has the hash assigned

 Other Ruby hash methods

-This is the last thing we'll be doing with hashes.
-We have a list of built-in methods to do everyday tasks with hashes.
-We have a lot, so if you want to know the exhaustive list, here you can go and see all the methods in the left panel. https://ruby-doc.org/core-2.5.1/Hash.html
+This is the last thing we’ll be doing with hashes.
+We have a list of built-in methods to do common tasks with hashes.
+We’ve a lot, so if you want to know the exhaustive list, here you can go an in the left panel you can see all the methods. https://ruby-doc.org/core-2.5.1/Hash.html

 2.6.8 :215 > hash = {'first': 1, 'second': 2, 'third': 3, 'fourth': 4}